 Chaparral, wooded areas and among boulders on the slopes of rocky ridges in canyons and open desert.

 The gray fox mates in February or March, bearing young in April or May -- a gestation period of about 51 days.
-The 3 to 7 pups are dark brown in color; they are born blind and remain so for about 10 days.
-The young venture out of the den after about 5 weeks, and are usually weaned by 10 weeks.
+The three to seven pups are dark brown in color; they are born blind and remain so for about ten days.
+The young venture out of the den after about five weeks, and are usually weaned by ten weeks.
 The father provides food for the entire family during this period.
 The family remains together until late fall, then separates.
 All foxes generally remain solitary throughout the winter.

 -- A.R Royo